-TravelPerk has a free version for all your needs, but if you’re looking for more you have the Premium plan for 15 euros per trip, or a Pro plan for 25 euros per trip.
+TravelPerk has a Starter plan, where 5 bookings each month are free, with a 5% booking fee thereafter.
+If you’re looking for more you have the Premium plan for 15 euros per trip, or a Pro plan for 25 euros per trip.

 Do you need to track, report, and manage your travel expenses, or someone else’s?
 Expensify allows you to do this in a heartbeat.
 You can set it to approve some expenses automatically, or to wait for the necessary approvals.

 The Expensify’s app lets you take pictures with your phone of the receipt and upload them to better manage expenses and report with proof.